This course prepares higher education data professionals to make the jump to serve as leaders within their institutions, the profession, and beyond.

 Monthly 1.5-Hour Virtual Meetings

 Following the seminar, participants will engage in monthly virtual meetings for five months to ensure that learning is made relevant to everyday experiences.
-These gatherings will explore a variety of topics, with content input from participants, including opportunities to discuss how they have been able to test and apply the ideas of the course to the real situations they encounter in their work.
+These gatherings will explore various topics, with content input from participants, including opportunities to discuss how they have been able to test and apply the course's ideas to the real situations they encounter in their work.

 Course Value